humanprotocol/human-app/README.md

-# Human APP website
+# HUMAN App

 ## Description

+The HUMAN App is the frontend interface which allows earners to connect to HUMAN Protocol and solve labelling tasks for $HMT rewards.
-Human APP is an application which allow you to connect to the Human Protocol.
-It is written in the React.js Please visit [humanprotocol.org](https://humanprotocol.org) for more information
+It is written in the React.js.
+Please visit [humanprotocol.org](https://humanprotocol.org) for more information

-## Note for maintainers:
+## Note:
+The application is in active development state and can have breaking changes.

 ### Prerequisites: